scripting-drafts/Trading-Automation-Enhanced/Trading-Automation/README.md

 If the trend is very short (just 2-3 candles), the bot might enter late or get faked out.
   <br />
 If a strong reversal happens quickly (as in the sharp red drop), the trailing stop might trigger and exit, but very fast drops can result in some slippage.

+### Tuning tips (micro-scalping)

+Start with k≈0.55–0.65 for 1m, 0.7–0.8 for 5m, 0.85–1.0 for 15m.

+If you’re getting too many entries, raise k or the floor_.

+If you miss small but clean moves, lower k slightly on 1m or 5m.

+Keep cap_ ≤ 2% so you don’t wait forever in ultra-volatile spikes.

+Your sell side (trailing stop / min profit) is already in place; you can consider reducing MIN_PROFIT a touch (e.g., 0.8%) and tightening TRAIL_STOP (e.g., 0.5%) if fills are fast and spreads are tight.